 A soil test is the best approach to starting a proper fertilization program.
 If inadequate nutrients are available in the soil, the growth and quality may be limited.
 Prime-Scape Services certified technicians will be able to add the lacking essential elements to the soil through fertilizer applications for a healthy insect and disease-free ornamental landscape and lawn.
 With frequent spraying, we achieve a beautiful well-maintained ornamental landscape and lawn, and when necessary, additional treatments are applied.

 Our Prime-Scape Services technicians have FDACS certification and stay up-to-date with continuing education.
 We will be happy to discuss cost savings, features and benefits in creating a healthier and more beautiful ornamental landscape and lawn that’s more environmentally friendly.
+Your search for pest control near me is over, contact us today.

 There are many benefits to consider from using a slow-release fertilizer instead of a quick-release fertilizer.
 We recommend this because slow-release fertilizers contain micronutrients that other fertilizers don’t, and it allows the nutrients to be absorbed gradually over time while also creating a cost savings to the consumer.